telerik/blazor-docs/components/validation/tooltip.md

 ## Basics

 To enable Telerik Validation Tooltip for a field in the form you should:

-1. Provide a lambda expression in the `For` parameter that notifies the component for which property of the model the validation messages should render.
+1. Provide a lambda expression in the `For` parameter that notifies the component for which property of the model the validation messages should render, just like the standard `ValidationMessage`.
-1. Populate the `TargetSelector` with a CSS selector that controls which elements the Tooltip will associate itself
+1. Populate the `TargetSelector` with a CSS selector that controls which element(s) the Tooltip will associate itself with.

->caption Enable Telerik Validation Tooltip in a Form
+>caption Enable Telerik Validation Tooltip in a Telerik Form

+>tip The Telerik Form can provide tooltips out-of-the-box with a single setting - see the [Form Validation - Validation Message Type]({%slug form-validation%}#validation-message-type) section.
+The example below shows more advanced customizations.

 ````CSHTML
 @* Use the TelerikValidationTooltip component to render validation messages and disable the built-in validation messages from the Telerik Form*@